shivsegv/CampusSetu/README.md

 - **Registration:** You can also toggle to the **Sign Up** form to create a new user with either a 'Student' or 'Recruiter' role.
 - **Protected Routes:** The student-specific pages (`/student`, `/student/applications`, etc.) are protected.
 Unauthorized users will be redirected to the homepage where they can log in via the authentication modal.

+### Profile Data Persistence

+Due to browser security restrictions, the application cannot directly modify local files.
+Therefore, when you update your profile on the "My Profile" page:

+1. Changes are immediately saved to your browser's `localStorage` for session persistence and UI updates.
+2. To permanently save these changes to the `src/data/users.json` file in your codebase, you will need to instruct me (the CLI agent) to do so.
+After making changes in the UI, simply tell me: **"Commit the profile changes to the JSON file."** I will then execute the necessary commands to update `users.json`.

 ## Project Structure

 A brief overview of the key directories: